Skip to main content

 Quiz-based capture

-Quiz-based email capture converts at 30-50% because the user has already invested time answering questions and is highly motivated to see their results.
-They've also given you data about their preferences that makes your follow-up emails incredibly relevant.
+Quiz-based email capture works because the user has already invested time answering questions and is motivated to see their results.
+They have also given you data about their preferences that makes your follow-up emails more relevant.

 Calculator results